nutanix/terraform-provider-nutanix/website/docs/d/virtual_machine_v2.html.markdown

 * `policy`: Reference to the policy object in use.

-See detailed information in [Nutanix Virtual Machine](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).
+See detailed information in [Nutanix Virtual Machine V4](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).